 Why invest in copper stocks?

 Copper has an expansive range of industrial and consumer applications — from factories and transmission lines to homes and electronics.
 And the recent push for electric vehicles is likely to increase demand for this essential metal.

 Electric vehicles have five times more copper than traditional cars.
 And this new driving technology will also require large amounts of copper to support its electric charging infrastructure.
 Copper’s strong ties to many sectors of the economy likely mean that the demand isn’t going anywhere.

-Risks of investing in copper
+Risks of investing in copper stocks

 While copper is one of the most abundant metals on earth, only a small portion is economically viable to extract at today’s prices using current technologies.
 So mining companies are vulnerable to copper price fluctuations, which are easily impacted by geopolitics.

 An additional risk is that there are other practical substitutes for copper.
-For example, manufacturers can use aluminum instead of copper in automobile radiators, optical fiber in telecommunications equipment and plastics for pipes and plumbing fixtures.
+For example, manufacturers can use aluminum instead of copper in automobile radiators, the optical fiber in telecommunications equipment and plastics for pipes and plumbing fixtures.
 These substitutions can lower demand and cause copper and its stock prices to fall.

 Compare trading platforms

 One of the simplest ways to invest in copper is with a domestic brokerage account in Australia, which allows you to buy stocks on the ASX.
 But if you want to invest in international copper stocks, you'll need an international brokerage account.